Ice maker problems can cause a lot of inconvenience for you.

 How to troubleshoot?

-The first step to troubleshooting is checking.
+The first step to troubleshooting is checking, see here full cleaning checklist.
 In the previous section, we already pointed out major causes and where to look.
 Below you can find solutions to each of the issues that we underlined:

 - Lack of water